oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 In many practical cases, thermal storages are dimensioned using a rule of thumb: The storage should be able to provide its peak thermal power for 6-7 hours.
 To apply this in a model, use option 1.
-If you do not want to use a rule of thumb and rather let the model decide, go with option 2.

 .. code-block:: python